Research Project C04

 There has been a long-standing collaboration between the work groups of Holger Class and Rainer Helmig in Stuttgart and the group of Robin Gerlach and Al Cunningham at Montana State University.
 The intensive scientific exchange resulted in a number of high-ranked joint publications.

-In the Biofilm Center at MSU Bozeman, there is an outstanding experimental facility which will be of great use for Research Project C04.
+In the Biofilm Center at MSU Bozeman, there is an outstanding experimental facility which will be of great use for research project C04.
 Altogether, within SFB 1313 the successful joint research is expected to be continued.

 For further information please contact